 Choose quality now and you’ll save in the long run.
 You’ll also have the day-to-day enjoyment that comes from installing great craftsmanship from companies like Blum, Caesarstone or Lemans – the products we use here at Rosemount.

 Another bonus of having a good design and better quality fittings and components is that there’s a great chance it will push up the value of your home.

-To find out more about the importance of quality kitchen renovations as an investment, check out our video interview with property advocate, Brian Capp.
+To find out more about the importance of quality renovations as an investment, check out our video interview with property advocate, Brian Capp.

 Why you should care about customer service?

 Kitchen renovations done well are tough and complicated.
 There’s so much detail, and inconvenience for customers during the life of the project.

 That’s why customer service is so vital.
 You want the best design.
 You want the tradesmen to not only do a fantastic job, but to do so efficiently – it’s hardly unreasonable to want them in and out of your home as quickly as possible.

 You’re only as good as your last job

 Reputation counts.
 When was the last time you went to a new restaurant without going on the net to see what other people were saying about it?

 A trip to a nice restaurant might set you back more than $100.
 So shouldn’t you do the same kind of research when you’re spending a couple of hundred times that amount – or more?
 Of course you should, which is why I always advise people to check out online reviews like this and this before making a decision.